raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ## Loop your program

-The Astro Pi Mission Zero program needs to run for less than 30 seconds.
-Your code will run repeatedly and sense the latest colour each time.
+The Astro Pi Mission Zero program is allowed to run for up to 30 seconds.
+You will use this time to repeatedly check the colour sensor and update the image.

+Your code will use a `for` loop to run 28 times. **Each** time it will:
++ sense the latest colour
++ update the background colour of the image
++ pause for one second

 --- task ---